Pioank/pinpoint-custom-channel-attachment/README.md

 ## Considerations

 1. **Events' attribution:** Engagement events from the emails sent won't be attributed automatically back to the journey.
 These events can still be accessed and analysed if streamed using Amazon Kinesis Firehose.
-To reconsile the events back to the journey, the solution includes the journey id as  Include trace_id message trace_id
+To reconsile the events back to the journey, the solution includes the journey id as trace_id when sent via the SendMessage Pinpoint API operation and as a tag **JourneyId** when sent via SES SendRawEmail.
-2. No email personalization when attaching a file:
+3. **No email personalization when attaching a file:** Emails with attached files sent via the SES SendRawEmail API operation won't support message helpers for personalisation.
+The message template is expected to not have any user or endpoint attributes.

 ## Solution implementation